badgumby/sysadmin/Windows-Server.md

 /D Y (Prompt answer yes)
 ```

-> Once completed, got to the parent folder, and re-propagate permissions down the tree.
+> Once completed, go to the parent folder, and re-propagate permissions down the tree.